seanox/virtual-environment/platform/Resources/platform/Resources/manual.md

 quickly adapted for different projects, and can be seamlessly transferred to other machines to continue ongoing work.

-The project includes a platform—a tool for the initial creation, use, and management of the virtual environment—and a module concept for the automatic integration and configuration of tools and programs from any source on the Internet.
+The project includes a platform -- a tool for the initial creation, use, and management of the virtual environment -- and a module concept for the automatic integration and configuration of tools and programs from any source on the Internet.
 The module concept is a successful proof of concept envisioned as a possible future extension of the platform, but it is not currently the focus of